-I scream, you scream we all scream for ... well, you know how the saying goes.
-Few things delight a child more than a sticky, sweet ice cream cone dripping down her arm in the heat of the summer sun.
-As deliciously fun as it is for your kiddo, you know that yummy treat is often loaded with sugar, fats, and empty calories.
-While letting your child -- and yourself -- indulge in ice cream occasionally won't negate a healthy diet, why not whip up homemade ice cream?
-By taking matters into your own hands you can make it better for you and experiment with flavors -- plus your kids get the added fun of making homemade ice cream, not just eating it.
+Few things delight a child more than a sticky, sweet ice cream cone dripping down their arm in the heat of the summer sun.
+As deliciously fun as it is for your kiddo, you know that yummy treat is often loaded with sugar, fats and empty calories.
+Indulging in ice cream occasionally won't negate a healthy diet, of course, but why not whip up homemade ice cream for the kids instead?
+You can make a better-for-you ice cream and experiment with flavors.

-Sure, homemade ice cream won't trump spinach in the nutrition department, but making smarter food choices adds up over time.
-"Meals and snacks don't have to be perfect, but there are easy ways to get your kids the nutrients to fuel their bodies, and more importantly, their brains!" says Jillian Lama, director of food development for Mind + Matter and owner of the healthy bakery Oh Sweet Heavens!
-"It doesn't matter how 'healthy' a snack or dessert is if your kids won't eat it, so take small steps and your kids may not even notice the difference!"
-Encourage your babysitter to think twice about taking the kids out to the local ice cream shop; they can spend time bonding with the kids making healthier ice creams in your own home!
+Homemade ice cream is never going to beat spinach in the nutrition department, but making smarter food choices adds up over time.
+"There are easy ways to get your kids the nutrients to fuel their bodies, and more importantly, their brains," says Jillian Lama, a life coach and former bakery owner.
+"It doesn't matter how 'healthy' a snack or dessert is if your kids won't eat it, so take small steps and your kids may not even notice the difference."

-If you have an ice cream maker, try:
+If you have an ice cream maker, try these recipes:

-- Key Lime Ice.
 Do you have key lime pie lovers in the family?
-This tangy treat will tingle your taste buds without adding a lot of calories to your diet, and it's oh so easy to make.
+This tangy key lime ice will tingle your taste buds without adding a lot of calories to your diet, and it's oh so easy to make.

 No ice cream maker on hand?
 Don't sweat it.
 Try these recipes instead: